As a production Pulp user, I have an Ansible installer

 - To create a user to run Pulp as will require root

-#7 Updated by Ichimonji10 about 1 year ago
+#7 Updated by Ichimonji10 over 2 years ago

 Quite a bit of development work effort has been put into solving this issue.
 From where we currently stand, I think the next steps for the installer are as follows: